rnmapbox/maps/example/README.md

 ## What is Mapbox?

-Mapbox is the location data platform for mobile and web applications.
-We provide [building blocks](https://www.mapbox.com/products/) to add location features like maps, search, and navigation into any experience you create.
-Use our simple and powerful APIs & SDKs and our open source libraries for interactivity and control.
+[Mapbox](https://www.mapbox.com/) is the location data platform for mobile and web applications.

 ## Sign up for Mapbox